 Chief.
 The Chief, Office of Self-Insurance Plans, in the Department of Industrial Relations.

 Claim File.
-A separate case file containing all pertinent documents and matters relating to a specific or companion work-injury claim.
+A case file containing all pertinent documents and matters relating to a specific work-injury claim.
 The claim file contents are specified in Section 15400 of these regulations.

 Claim Log.
 A manual or electronic listing of workers' compensation claims maintained by the self-insurer or administrative agency for the self-insurer.
 The claim log for private self-insurers shall list each work injury claim by the calendar year in which the claim was reported to the employer or the claims administrator, whichever first occurred.
 The log for public self-insurers shall list each work injury claim by the fiscal year in which the claim was reported.
 The claim log contents are specified in Section 15400.1 of these regulations.

+Closed Claim.
+A work-injury claim in which future payment of compensation cannot be reasonable expected to be due.

 Compensation.
-Compensation as defined in Labor Code Section 3207.
+Compensation as defined in Labor Code Section 3207. which includes every benefit or payment conferred by Division 4 of the Labor Code on an injured employee or the employee's dependents.

 Contribution.
 The amount of payments required of each group member in order to fund the compensation and deposit obligations of the group self-insurer.

-Core Group Member.
-Is an affiliate member of a group self insurer as defined by subsection (v) of this section that together with other specific members meet the aggregate financial requirements pursuant to Section 15472 of these regulations.
-Core group members of an existing group self insurer need not be the same Affiliate Group Certificate holders from year to year.

 Director.
 The Director of the Department of Industrial Relations.